-i turned on the TV yesterday and caught this video right at the beginning after not hearing the song for a good 13 or 14 years. i’d forgotten how much i liked it.
+I turned on the TV yesterday and caught this video right at the beginning after not hearing the song for a good dozen years or more.
+I’d forgotten how much I liked it.

-but hey, it wasn’t a total wash, because there was one really good song to keep coming back to. i always especially liked these lyrics:
+But hey, it wasn’t a total wash, because there was one really good song to keep coming back to.
+I always liked these lyrics:

 can money pay for all the days

-also, for some bizarre reason, at the time i somehow got it in my head that chris o’connor was the son of famous actor carol o’connor and he died tragically not long after the song became a hit, lending the whole thing another layer of poignancy. imagine my embarrassment when i discovered it was just some dude unrelated to archie bunker who managed to set the charts on fire for three minutes before falling off the face of the earth.
+For some bizarre reason, at the time I somehow got it in my head that Chris O’Connor was the son of famous actor Carol O’Connor and he’d died tragically not long after the song became a hit, lending the whole thing another layer of poignancy.
+Imagine my embarrassment when I discovered it was just some dude unrelated to Archie Bunker who managed to set the charts on fire for a few minutes before falling off the pop culture radar.

-i still like the piano solo during the mid-song instrumental break. it sounds like it’s being played by a child who only has enough understanding of harmony and the instrument to kind of hit random notes in the key of C major — which works out, because the song lives in that key — but it’s always felt like the only kind of solo that would have made any sense.
+I still like the piano solo during the mid-song instrumental break.
+It sounds like it’s being played by a child who only has enough understanding of harmony and the instrument to kind of hit random notes in the key of C major — which works out, because the song lives in that key — but there’s a sort of accidental beauty about it.
+It’s always felt like the only kind of solo that would have made any sense.